mdbootstrap/mdb-ui-kit/docs/material-design/forms.md

   <tbody>
     <tr>
       <td>
-        <code>.mdb-form-group</code>
+        <code>.bmd-form-group</code>
       </td>
       <td>
         Any group of form controls (e.g. combination of label/input).
       </td>
       <td>
-        {% markdown %}This is automatically added by javascript, but if your code is templated, adding `.mdb-form-group` to your form groups or otherwise your groups of controls can reduce rendering churn since the javascript will not add the class after the initial page rendering.
+        {% markdown %}This is automatically added by javascript, but if your code is templated, adding `.bmd-form-group` to your form groups or otherwise your groups of controls can reduce rendering churn since the javascript will not add the class after the initial page rendering.
 This can also demarcate complex label/input combinations inside the same `.form-group`.{% endmarkdown %}